-Beginner’s tools for blog photography:
+Beginner’s tools for blog photography

-You need a camera that takes good, sharp photos.
 You can just use your phone camera (most phones have a good camera these days) or you can use a digital camera.
 I use both, but mainly my digital camera, because that takes the best high quality photos and it just feels more natural to me.

 Samsung S9+ is the perfect phone for me because of its high-quality camera.
 I’m not always carrying my digital camera, so it’s a must have for me.
 It’s also handy when I’m travelling with light luggage.
 The camera in the phone also has some nice “pro” settings as well, so I can change the light settings, white balance etc. in the photo.
 All my travel photos are taken with this and a lot of my Instagram photos.
 I also film makeup videos to my Instagram Story with it.

 I also have *a tripod/camera stand that I use when I don’t have somebody to help me take photos.
-Which is, quite often.
+Which is, often.
 When I do that, I usually connect my phone to my camera so that I can see what I’m doing and I get a great photo.

 And as for makeup photos, ring lights are awesome.
 Ring light gives a softer and more even light to the face.
-You can use soft box as well, but ring light is better.

 You can get a good deal from amazon and I have bought all my lights from there.
 They are also handy since they come in reasonable sized bags.
 Since I don’t have a studio at home, I need to pack my lights away whenever I don’t use them and they fit in my closet.